GEDCOM 1:1 to XML

 None of the problems is critical.
 Attributes named “ID” or “REF” need not to be type of “ID/IDREF”.
 Just the ID-mechanisms provided by XML aren’t usable as usual.
 It is up to you whether a fallback to key- and string-comparison is a flaw or not.
 Equally use your own algorithm to keep additional IDs unique.

-The scripts introduce an option to get around another way: define a string (e.g. “id.” or a namespace-prefix lookalike “ged:”) that precedes all XREF-values.
+The scripts introduce an option to get around another way: define a string (e.g. “id.” or a namespace-prefix lookalike “ged-”) that precedes all XREF-values.
 Doing this right makes IDs valid (letter-character first!) and forms a unique group of IDs/REFs originating from the GEDCOM-source.
-A valid reserved/special character as separator (dot or colon) makes getting rid of any prefix an easy task.
+A valid reserved/special character as separator (dot or dash, no colon!) makes getting rid of any prefix an easy task.
 Some pseudo-codes to rebuild the XREF:

 • XREF = ID.substr(idPFX.length)